-The stand-off — Natives and their supporters on one side, police on the other — became an international news event.
+The stand-off — Natives and their supporters on one side, police on the other — became an international news story.

 Make that three.
-Police weighed in on the side of Goliath.
-They did that so that Canadians would have unrestricted access to valuable oil resources.
+Police weighed in on the side of Goliath, and they did that so that consumers would have unrestricted access to natural resources.

 Things started to go sideways for the Lubicon in the 1950s after vast deposits of oil and gas were discovered in their backyard.